 Finance

-Authors (in alphabetical order): Zhenyu Gao, Wenxi Jiang, Yutong Yan
+Authors (alphabetical): Zhenyu Gao, Wenxi Jiang, Yutong Yan

-Abstract We develop a statistical test to detect lookahead bias in economic forecasts generated by large language models (LLMs).
-Leveraging state-of-the-art pretraining data detection techniques, we estimate the likelihood that a given prompt appeared in an LLM’s training corpus—a statistic we term Lookahead Propensity (LAP).
+We develop a statistical test to detect lookahead bias in economic forecasts generated by large language models (LLMs).
+Leveraging state-of-the-art pretraining data detection techniques, we estimate the likelihood that a given prompt appeared in an LLM's training corpus—a statistic we term Lookahead Propensity (LAP).
 We formally show that a positive correlation between LAP and forecast accuracy indicates both the presence and magnitude of lookahead bias.
 We apply the test to two forecasting settings: news headlines predicting stock returns and earnings call transcripts predicting capital expenditures.
 Our approach provides a cost-efficient diagnostic tool for assessing the validity and reliability of LLM-generated forecasts.

-Authors: Yutong Yan, Raphael Tang
+Authors: Yutong Yan, Raphael Tang, Zhenyu Gao, Wenxi Jiang, Yao Lu

-Keywords: Large Language Models · Lookahead Bias · Time-Aware Pretraining
+Large Language Models Lookahead Bias Time-Aware Pretraining

 Presentations: AFA Poster Session (2026)